 Could national service help meet your goals?
 All across our state, volunteers and national service participants help to meet compelling community needs daily.
 Join other organizations that have discovered the power of national service and develop a program to engage a team of AmeriCorps members in service to meet those needs.

 The Mississippi Commission for Volunteer Service (Volunteer Mississippi) and the Corporation for National and Community Service (CNCS) are pleased to announce the availability of federal funds to support new Mississippi AmeriCorps programs to start September 2019 for a 12-month program cycle.
 Grant Applications are due to Volunteer Mississippi via eGrants no later than November 12, 2018 and that application round is closed at this time.

 Pre-Application Technical Assistance Webinar Series

 Volunteer Mississippi is holding a series of 1-hour webinars to prepare organizations to apply for AmeriCorps State grants for the 2019-2020 program year.
 These are highly recommended for new AmeriCorps State applicants.
-Stay tuned for further details and links to the webinars.
-Email Caitlin Brooking (email@example.com) to register for the live webinars.
+Email Caitlin Brooking (firstname.lastname@example.org) to register for the live webinars.
 If you miss a live webinar, click the date below to access the recording.